13,000 Deaths Nobody Told You About: What the Nursing Home Staffing Repeal Means Right Now

 Without the mandate, staffing decisions revert to facility discretion.
 The national average before the rule was 3.85 hours per resident day, but that average masked enormous variation.
 The bottom quartile of facilities operated well below 3 hours.
 Some ran closer to 2.

-At 2 hours per resident per day in a 100-bed facility, that's 200 hours across 24 hours.
+At 2 hours per resident per day in a 100-bed facility, that is 200 hours across 24 hours.
 Roughly 8 to 10 staff members covering the entire building.
 One aide responsible for 15 or 20 residents.
 Getting dressed, getting to the bathroom, eating breakfast: these become triage decisions.

 What You Can Do Right Now

-If your parent is in a nursing home, or you're considering one, the staffing repeal changes your calculus.
-Not because every facility will immediately cut staff (many won't).
-But the floor is gone, and without a floor, the question of "how much care does my parent actually receive" becomes one you have to answer yourself.
+For a parent already in a nursing home, or a family considering one, the staffing repeal changes the calculus.
+Not because every facility will immediately cut staff, since many will not.
+But the floor is gone, and without a floor, the question of how much care a parent actually receives becomes one a family has to answer for itself.
+Here are four concrete moves.

-The staffing repeal didn't happen in isolation.
-In the same policy period, the Labor Department reversed protections for home care workers, removing them from federal minimum wage and overtime requirements.
-The WISeR pilot is testing AI-driven prior authorization in Medicare.
+The staffing repeal did not happen in isolation.
+In the same policy period, the Labor Department reversed protections for home care workers, removing them from federal minimum wage and overtime requirements.6 The WISeR pilot is testing AI-driven prior authorization in Medicare.
 Each policy, individually, is a technical adjustment.
-Together?
-They represent a systematic reduction in the infrastructure of care for older Americans.
+Together, they represent a systematic reduction in the infrastructure of care for older Americans.

 The 13,000-death estimate from Penn and Yale is a projection.
 It may not come to pass in exactly that form.
-But the research underneath it isn't speculative.
-Decades of studies confirm the same relationship: fewer nursing hours per resident day means more hospitalizations and more deaths.
-The 3.48-hour standard was derived from that research.
-Its removal doesn't change the research.
+But the research underneath it is not speculative.
+Decades of studies confirm the same relationship: fewer nursing hours per resident day means more hospitalizations and more deaths.7 The 3.48-hour standard was derived from that research.
+Its removal does not change the research.
 It just removes the requirement to act on it.

-Your parent's facility may be excellent.
-It may be staffed above the old mandate.
+A particular facility may be excellent, staffed above the old mandate.
 Many are.
-But you can't know that without looking.
-And looking is now your responsibility in a way it wasn't six months ago.
+But the only way to know is to look.
+With the federal floor gone, inspecting the staffing data is now the family's job in a way it wasn't six months ago.

 Sources